chrisemunt/mg_web/README.md

       * Use log level 'C' to record when DB Server connections are created/reused and released/closed.
       * Example: log_level ec (record errors and basic connection management).

+### v2.8.43g (2 November 2025):
+   * Correct the order in which network errors are written to the event log.